RohmSemiconductor/Linux-Kernel-Sensor-Drivers/BU27034/README.md

-# The BU27034 has changed.
-Please wait for update
+# The BU27034ANUC

 The original BU27034NUC sensor was redesigned.
 The new sensor is BU27034**A**NUC.

-We are currently developing Linux device driver for the new BU27034ANUC variant.
-The first version of the patch series to convert the old upstream driver to work with new BU27034ANUC was sent to [the upstream mail list](https://lore.kernel.org/all/cover.1718013518.git.mazziesaccount@gmail.com/) for review.
-The upstream device driver mentioned bottom of this page is **not** working with the new sensor.
-This page will be updated when the new driver has passed the reviews and is merged to the upstream Linux.
-Meanwhile, you can see how the work proceeds by following the linux kerenel development mailing lists.
-The development version is also tagged [here](https://github.com/RohmSemiconductor/Linux-Kernel-Sensor-Drivers/releases/tag/BU27034ANUC-v1.0).
-Please note that the driver is provided as is, without a warranty and should be treated as a reference design only.
+The ROHM BU27034ANUC is a digital Ambient Light Sensor IC with I²C bus interface.
+This IC can be used for obtaining ambient light data for example for adjusting LCD and backlight power of TV and mobile phone.
+It is capable of detecting a very wide range of illuminance.

+## Linux Driver

+The old BU27034 upstream driver code was re-written to support the new BU27034ANUC variant.
+Please note that the upstream device driver is **not** working with the new sensor.
+The patches converting the driver to work with the new sensor variant are currenrly merged in the IIO tree.
+Changes are expected to be relased at Linux v6.12.
+At the moment the changes can be found from the [Linux IIO subsystem testing tree](https://git.kernel.org/pub/scm/linux/kernel/git/jic23/iio.git/log/?h=testing).
+Commits:

+- 3c9edf76791e ("dt-bindings: iio: BU27034 => BU27034ANUC")
+- dd77c0ff9936 ("bu27034: ROHM BU27034NUC to BU27034ANUC")
+- acfc80c702fc ("bu27034: ROHM BU27034NUC to BU27034ANUC drop data2")
+- bb1059815f56 ("bu27034: ROHM BU27034ANUC correct gains and times")
+- eb13959e2dea ("bu27034: ROHM BU27034ANUC correct lux calculation")

+---

 Information below concerns the old BU27034NUC and is obsolete.
 It is kept here until the upstream driver is updated to work with the new variant.

----

 > ## ROHM BU27034 Ambient Light Sensor
 >